alantump/Hotel_review_project/README.md

 # Hotel Review Project

-Booking.com is one of the largest online travel agencies and under the top 100 most visited websites of the world.
-Customers booked more than a billion (10^9) nights on Booking.com.
-Thus, improving aiding the booking and hotel choice procedure has the potential to benefit a huge number of customers.
+Booking.com is one of the largest online travel agencies and one of the top 100 most visited websites in the world.
+Customers have booked more than one billion (10^9) nights on Booking.com.
+Improving the booking and hotel selection process has the potential to benefit a large number of customers.

 This, or something similar, is what you see when you try to book a hotel on Booking.com.
 The most important information people use when booking a hotel is the room price, followed by the customer rating.